Creating experiences with inclusivity in mind

 As marketers, we like to say, "a website should have no dead ends."
 As technologists, we promote future-ready, performant, feature-rich experiences.
 But even if you design and develop your site to perfection, your experience could still make someone with a disability feel unwelcome.
 If that gave you pause to consider how accessible your own experience is, the likely answer is “Not enough.”

 As much as 15% of the world’s population has a disability that may prevent them from obtaining equal access to digital content.
 If you’re not designing and building experiences with accessibility in mind, you’re letting down a significant audience visiting your site.
 It’s not about targeting a marketing demographic — it’s about doing the right thing.
+For example as of 2022, 78% of adults in the U.S. prefer to bank via a mobile app or website.
+If you’re not ensuring a fully accessible experience, your site could be preventing people from accessing their money when they need it.

 Let’s explore the digital barriers that exist for people with disabilities and review some tangible ways you can take a more comprehensive approach to supporting all users.